aaronbarnoff/8380-Lucene/README.md

 Phase 2:

-arXivScraper.py: Uses arxiv's API to download metadata for CS papers and save them each "arxivPapers" as a text file [arxiv_ID].txt.
+arXivScraper.py: Uses arxiv's API to download metadata for CS papers and save them each in "arxivPapers" folder as a text file [arxiv_ID].txt.
 Default amount of papers to download is 10000.
 Can specify start/end on lines 13-15.
 The arxivScraperOAI is mainly just for reference if anyone is interested.
 I don't think it is as useful since OAI doesn't seem to provide PDF links.

 Phase 1: